grygy/pv217-microservices-materials/04/README.md

 PanacheRepository is a base class for repositories.
 It provides similar logic as PanacheEntity, but it's used for repository pattern.

-But you need to define the entity more explicitly.
-With id, getters and setters, etc. Then you will create a repository class that extends `PanacheRepository<Entity>`.
+But you need to define the entity more explicitly with id, getters, setters, etc. Then you will create a repository class that extends `PanacheRepository<Entity>`.

 #### Example